Luciezac/Folio/readme.md

 # Designer and Developer

-Manon Buée (H2 - G1) was the designer of this project.
+Manon Buée (H2 - G1) was the designer of this project (the illustrations, the web interface, etc.)

-Lucie Zaccardi the Developper
+Lucie Zaccardi the Developper.

 ## Features Presentation

-- A form where we can add our expenses with the name of the object and the date
+- One page where all types of projects are summarized and presented.

+- A contact page with a form (related to the database) to contact me quickly.
+But also my links Linkedin, Behance, Tumblr and Mail.

+- One page about me with my competences and qualities.

-- A table listing the expenses recorded with date
+- A home page with a presentation of my folio.

-- An error message and success

-- The ability to delete an expense

-- an attempt to do the total of the expenses

 ## Ressources